RouNNdeL/anti-rootkit-lkm/README.md

 ## Syscall table

-Having protected the syscall handler entry via the `syscall` instruction (at least in long mode, we address the compatibility mode in the [Interrupt Descriptor Table](#interrupt-descriptor-table) section) the next logical step is to protect the syscall table itself.
+Having protected the syscall handler entry via the `syscall` instruction (at least in the long mode, we address the compatibility mode in the [Interrupt Descriptor Table](#interrupt-descriptor-table) section) the next logical step is to protect the syscall table itself.

+A hypothetical rootkit, can very easily hook any syscall, without the need to patch the existing handlers.
+All it needs to do is replace an address of a specific syscall handler with an address of it's own function with the same signature inside the syscall table.

 In older kernel versions (prior to 4.17) it was possible to locate the syscall table by searching through the kernel address space and looking for references to the `sys_close` function (more precisely, it's address).